 I’m a documentary and portrait photographer from the Black Country, now based in London.
 My practise is focused on giving a voice to the person who is rarely heard, showing a fresh side to a face that we are weary of seeing, or revealing a world that we never new existed.
-My camera allows me to capture life’s nuances, document its cultural change, adaptation and evolution, in an honest, arresting and insightful way.
+My camera allows me to capture life’s nuances and document its cultural change and evolution, in an honest, arresting and insightful way.

 Since 1992, I have travelled the world documenting news, social and humanitarian issues for various national and international publications such as The Times, London Evening Standard, Daily Telegraph, The Guardian, New York Times, along with a number of commercial, charitable and PR organisations I am also represented by eyevine photographic library.

-My project Sunday: A Portrait of 21st Century England was presented as an art book and launched at the Photographer’s Gallery in October 2017.
+My project Sunday: A Portrait of 21st Century England was presented as an art book and launched at the Photographer’s Gallery in London in October 2017.
 The project documents how people living in England spend their time on this traditional day of rest and challenges the viewer to question the value of leisure time in a digital and consumerist culture.
 ‘Sunday’ follows on from the successes of previous project such as Portraits for Posterity; a national archive of Holocaust Survivors living in Britain today, which has been exhibited all over the UK.

 Documentary assignments that have further explored the culture surrounding us include ‘Healthy Lives’.
 A partnership commission from the Royal Society of Public Health and The Health Foundation to document the environment in which we live and illustrate whether it restricts of enables us to live a healthy life.
 ‘The Estate We’re In’ looking at the poverty and deprivation on London’s housing estates, ‘Muslims in Britain‘ and more internationally at subjects like the Asian tsumani, the displaced in Darfur and Child Marriage in Malawi.

 My practise has evolved to include short films.
 ‘Hannah and Her Sisters’ appeared in the recent Still/Moving DSLR Film Festival by Photofusion in Brixton, London and Hastings.